mrismanaziz/Reforestation/README.md

-## The urge to sing the Lion King song is just a whim away.
+## I tried to write a chemistry joke, but could never get a reaction.